Marion, Arkansas

 Marion is a city in and the county seat of Crittenden County, Arkansas, United States.
 The population was 12,345 at the 2010 census, a 38.7% increase since 2000.
 The city is part of the Memphis metropolitan area.
 It is the second largest city in Crittenden County, behind West Memphis.

 History

+Early history

 Although Marion was incorporated in 1896, the community predates that significantly.
 The site of Marion was part of Louisiana (New Spain) from 1764 to 1803, when it became Louisiana (New France).
 Some of the oldest land titles in the area are from Spanish land grants from a time prior to the Louisiana Purchase.
 After the Louisiana Purchase the area was part of the Arkansas Territory.
-During the 1830s the Trail of Tears, the forced removal of Native Americans from Georgia, Alabama, and Mississippi, passed through the area.
+During the 1830s the Trail of Tears (the forced removal of Native Americans from Georgia, Alabama, and Mississippi) passed through the area.

-Its location is close to where the Sultana Steamboat exploded and sunk.
-A memorial is placed on the city hall square to remember those who were lost in the accident.